UI-Research/mobility-from-poverty/documentation/overview.md

     * The row where the ownership variable equals “Total Covered” is used for each county.
 *	The living wage data is scraped from the MIT website using the scrape-living-wages R program.

-There are three .csvs that are read into the Stata .do file: 2014 QCEW data, 2018 QCEW data, and the MIT living wage data Those .csvs are merged into one Stata file; the MIT wage is converted into weekly by dividing by 52.
+There are 5 .csvs that are read into the Stata .do file: 2014 QCEW data, 2018 QCEW data, 2021 QCEW data and the MIT living wage data (two years).
+Those .csvs are merged into one Stata file; the MIT wage is converted into weekly by dividing by 52.

-For 2018, I compute the living wage  ratio by dividing the 2018 QCEW data by the MIT data.
-For 2014, I first deflate the MIT data (because it is only available for 2018) to 2014 using the consumer price index.
+For 2021, the MIT data has to be deflated from 2022 to 2021 using the consumer price index.
+I compute the living wage ratio by dividing the 2021 QCEW data by the MIT data.
+For 2018, I first deflate the 2019 MIT data to 2018 using the consumer price index.
+I compute the living wage ratio by dividing the 2018 QCEW data by the MIT data.
+For 2014, MIT datato 2014 using the consumer price index.
 I then divide the QCEW by the deflated value to get the ratio for 2014.

 Please note that the denominator we use is the living wage for a single full-time worker with two children.
 The average weekly wage includes part time workers.